opengento/flyimg-akeneo/docs/application-options.md

 # Application Options

-Here are the app options you can configure with the [config/parameters.yml](https://github.com/flyimg/flyimg/blob/master/config/parameters.yml) these options operate at runtime, you don't need to rebuil the container or restart any service, all requests<sup><a name="footnote1">1</a></sup> will check this config.
+Here are the app options you can configure with the [config/parameters.yml](https://github.com/flyimg/flyimg/blob/master/config/parameters.yml) these options operate at runtime, you don't need to rebuild the container or restart any service, all requests<sup><a name="footnote1">1</a></sup> will check this config.

 ### application_name
 *Defaults to:* `Flyimg.io`